 Any single contract payment of \$1 million or higher must be accepted by the contractor via Electronic Funds Transfer (EFT).

 SEC.
 3.07 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed will be at the successful offeror's place of business.
+The location(s) the work is to be performed, completed and managed by the contractor.

 The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.